Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/10_velero_mgmt.md

-# Install Velero and Setup Nightly Backup
+# Install Velero and Setup Nightly Backup on Management Cluster

 ## Overview